 "My education is American, the firing technique is Japanese, the glaze influences are from Morocco, and the forms are inspired by ancient architecture and vessels."

-Candone Wharton's first studio was on the island of Ibiza, Spain.
-Her resources were limited, her studio and kiln primitive.
-Her introduction to clay involved only the use of her hands and the simplest of tools.
-Today she uses a slab roller and a few kitchen utensils to create textures on slabs and pinched bases.
-She then builds up the form with layers of coils that she's carved or textured with basket weave and block print designs.
-Her raku finish is an inspiration from her interest in the lusters of Moroccan pottery.
-The combination of techniques, influences, and cultures creates an art that is her own.
+My first studio was on the island of Ibiza, Spain, resources were limited, the studio and kiln primitive.
+My introduction to clay involved only the use of her hands and the simplest of tools.
+Today I use a slab roller and a few kitchen utensils to create textures on slabs and pinched bases.
+I then build up the form with layers of carved or textured coils with basket weave and block print designs.
+The raku finish is an inspiration from her interest in the lusters of Moroccan pottery.
+This combination of techniques, influences, and cultures creates an art that is her own.